anne-urai/2017_Urai_pupil-uncertainty/README.md

-# pupilUncertainty #

 This is the overall repository that replicates all analyses from _Urai AE, Braun A, Donner THD.
-Pupil-linked arousal is driven by decision uncertainty and alters serial choice bias._
+(2017) Pupil-linked arousal is driven by decision uncertainty and alters serial choice bias.
+Nature Communications (forthcoming) _

 ### This repository contains ###

-- Task_2IFC_RandomDots, containing all the code neede to run the behavioural and eye-tracking task.
+- Task_2IFC_RandomDots, containing all the code needed to run the behavioural and eye-tracking task.
 This code runs under PsychToolbox-3 (http://psychtoolbox.org).
 The scripts s1a and s1b show instructions and examples to the participant (in Dutch), and s3_2IFC_Main.m runs the main experiment.
-- Analysis, containg all Matlab and R files to replicate the analyses and figures in the paper.
+- Analysis, containing all Matlab and R files to replicate the analyses and figures in the paper.
 - serial-dependencies, a modification of https://bitbucket.org/mackelab/serial_decision/ that includes a modulatory interaction term in the history model.

 ###What to do to replicate our full analyses###

 1. Get the data and code
-  1. download and unzip all the files from FigShare
+  1. download and unzip the data files from FigShare, http://dx.doi.org/10.6084/m9.figshare.4300043, and put everything in a folder called Data.
+Note that you won't need
-  2. put all the folders P01-P27 inside the Data folder to recreate the folder structure we want to work with
-  3. put the MotionEnergy folder inside the Data folder
-  4. get the repository with the code from GitHub and change the name of the folder to Code
+  2. get the repository with the code from GitHub and change the name of the folder to Code.
   5. put both Code and Data in a folder called pupilUncertainty, you'll need the name of this path.

 2. Rerun the analyses
   * open a0_reproduceAnalyses.m and follow instructions
   * if you're missing functions, they can almost certainty be found in my Tools folder https://github.com/anne-urai/Tools

+If you have any questions, open an issue or get in touch with Anne @AnneEUrai / anne.urai@gmail.com

 ###LICENSE###